 AND BE IT FURTHER RESOLVED, That the secretary of state shall cause notice of the foregoing constitutional amendment to be published at least four times during the four weeks next preceding the election in every legal newspaper in the state.

-Passed the House March 22, 1965 Robert M. Schaefer, Speaker of the House.
+Passed the House March 22, 1965 Robert M. Schaefer, JOHN A. CHERBERG, Speaker of the House.
+President of the Senate.